Steiger Performance Universal Cylinder Head CC Kit

 Applications

 This kit should work with any cylinder head that has a combustion chamber which begins at the block's deck and has a bore size of up to 5.5" or so.
 The vast majority of cylinder heads are of this type.
 If you have any doubts, check out the on-line instructions and you should be able to determine if this kit will work for you.
-(If you happen to have a very large cylinder head with bores larger than 5.5", and/or an irregularly shaped combustion chamber, I can put a custom kit together for you with an appropriately sized deck plate, feel free to contact me.)

-SP90005 - Universal Cylinder Head CC Kit $16.95
+SP90005 - Universal Cylinder Head CC Kit $24.95

-Home © 2000-2008 by Steiger Performance.
+Home © 1999-2021 by Steiger Performance.
 All rights reserved.